core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Unsecured Group Communication (NoSec Mode) # {#chap-unsecured-groupcomm}

-CoAP group communication can operate in CoAP NoSec (No Security) mode, without using application-layer and transport-layer security mechanisms.
-The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.
+CoAP group communication can operate in CoAP NoSec (No Security) mode, i.e., without using application-layer and transport-layer security mechanisms.

-The NoSec mode does not require and does not make use of a security group.
-Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name "NoSec" or any of its lowercase/uppercase combinations.

-A CoAP server in NoSec mode MUST NOT be accessible through the public Internet.
 It is NOT RECOMMENDED to use CoAP group communication in NoSec mode.

 The possible, exceptional use of the NoSec mode ought to be limited to specific, well-defined "unsecured steps" that unquestionably do not require security or are not able to attain it, e.g., early discovery of devices and resources (see {{chap-security-considerations-nosec-mode}}).

 Before possibly and exceptionally using the NoSec mode in such circumstances, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
 Consistent with such security implications, the use of the NoSec mode SHOULD still be avoided whenever possible.

+The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.
+The NoSec mode does not require and does not make use of a security group (see {{sec-groupnaming-sec}}).

+A CoAP server MUST NOT be accessible in NoSec mode through the public Internet.

 # Secured Group Communication using Group OSCORE # {#chap-oscore}